jbcodeforce/jbcodeforce.github.io/docs/blogs/index.md

 IT environments are now fundamentally hybrid and multicloud in nature.
 Devices, systems, and people are spread across the globe and at the same time are virtualized.
 Achieving integration across this ever-changing environment, providing it at the pace of modern digital initiatives, and still being able to manage the landscape is a significant challenge

 [>> Read more](/blogs/10-11-20)

+## TO DO

+* Blog on kc container solution
+* Blog on vaccine demo
+* Blog on real time inventory
+* Blog on EDA governance
+* Blog on fit for purpose